JohnNay/datafsm/cran-comments.md

 ## NOTES

-* **debian rhub** builds gave NOTEs for false-positives for possible spelling errors on the words "interpretable" and "stochasticity".
+* **debian rhub R-devel** build gave a NOTE with false-positives for possible spelling errors on the words "interpretable" and "stochasticity".
 Both words are spelled correctly.

 * No NOTEs from other builds.